AlpcnDlk/flask_study/README.md

 ## Getting Started

 !
 Warning !
-* If you have APPLE M1 or AMD(some of them doesn't have drivers for Linux) processor, you may not use VirtualBox.
+* If you have APPLE M1 or AMD(some of them don't have drivers for Linux) processor, you may not use VirtualBox.
 Please try on another computer.

 ### Prerequisites